hyurl/sfn/docs/v0.4.x/en-US/e-mail.md

 ### Configuration

-You must configure properly before you can actually send an e-mail, modify your configuration file `config.ts` (or `config.js` in JavaScript), set a proper host and port, username, password, etc.
+You must configure properly before you can actually send an e-mail, modify your configuration file `config.ts`, set a proper host and port, username, password, etc.

 ```typescript
 export const conifg: SFNConfig = {